 AT concentrates and cryoprecipitate infusions should be used to treat thrombohaemorrhagic events due to AT and fibrinogen deficiency respectively.
 For non-urgent thrombohaemorrhagic episodes, FFP should be avoided since it contains asparagine.

-Patients should be educated to report abdominal pain.
+Patients should be educated to report any clinical symptoms of pancreatic abnormality such as abdominal pain.
 Observe for abdominal tenderness and mid epigastric pain with vomiting.
-Serum amylase and lipase levels should be obtained prior to each cycle of therapy.

-Avoidance of alcohol is a key preventative measure.r Treatment of hypertriglycerideaemia greater than 1000 mg/dL with gemfibrozil may prevent acute pancreatitis.r
+Avoidance of alcohol is a key preventative measure.
+Treatment of hypertriglycerideaemia greater than 1000 mg/dL with gemfibrozil may prevent acute pancreatitis.r

-Permanently discontinue asparaginase in the presence of grade 3 or 4 pancreatitis.
-In the case of grade 2 pancreatitis (enzyme elevation or radiographic findings only) asparaginase should be held until these findings normalise and then resume.
-Treatment of clinically significant pancreatitis includes hospitalisation, consultation with gastroenterology and/or surgical teams, nil by mouth status (NBM), IV hydration, analgesia, octreotide, antibiotics, consider nasogastric (NG) decompression and alimentation if necessary.
+Treatment of clinically significant pancreatitis includes hospitalisation, consultation with gastroenterology and/or surgical teams, nil by mouth status (NBM), IV hydration, analgesia, octreotide, antibiotics, consider nasogastric (NG) decompression and alimentation if necessary.r